-ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON WEDNESDAY, JANUARY 23, 2008
+ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON THURSDAY, FEBRUARY 2, 2012

-References in this Proxy Statement to "Amdocs", "we", "our", "us" and the "Company" refer to Amdocs Limited and its consolidated subsidiaries and their respective predecessors.
+References in this Proxy Statement to "Amdocs", "we", "our" and "us" refer to Amdocs Limited and its consolidated subsidiaries and their respective predecessors.

-This Proxy Statement and the accompanying proxy are being furnished to shareholders of Amdocs Limited, a company organized under the laws of the Island of Guernsey, in connection with the solicitation by its Board of Directors of proxies from holders of its outstanding ordinary shares, par value L0.01 per share ("Ordinary Shares"), for use at the annual general meeting of shareholders to be held at 10:00 a.m., local time, on Wednesday, January 23, 2008, at the offices of WilmerHale, 399 Park Avenue, New York, New York, 31st floor, or at any adjournments thereof (the "General Meeting").
+This Proxy Statement and the accompanying proxy are being furnished to shareholders of Amdocs Limited, a company organized under the laws of Guernsey, in connection with the solicitation by its Board of Directors of proxies from holders of its outstanding ordinary shares, par value £0.01 per share, for use at the annual general meeting of shareholders to be held at 10:00 a.m., local time, on Thursday, February 2, 2012, at the offices of WilmerHale, 399 Park Avenue, New York, New York, 31st floor, or at any adjournments thereof (the "General Meeting").

-This Proxy Statement and the accompanying proxy are first being mailed or delivered to our shareholders on or about December 18, 2007.
+This Proxy Statement and the accompanying proxy are first being mailed or delivered to our shareholders on or about December 22, 2011.

-At the General Meeting, the holders of our Ordinary Shares as of the close of business on November 26, 2007 (the "Record Date") will be asked to take the following actions:
+At the General Meeting, the holders of our ordinary shares as of the close of business on December 5, 2011 (the "Record Date") will be asked to take the following actions:

-- Elect 12 directors to serve until the next annual general meeting of shareholders or until their earlier resignation or removal or successors are elected and qualified (Proposal I); - Approve an amendment of our 1998 Stock Option and Incentive Plan increasing the number of shares authorized for issuance under the plan by 9,000,000 shares and making other changes described herein (Proposal II); - 3.
-Approve our Consolidated Financial Statements for the fiscal year ended September 30, 2007 (Proposal III); and - 4.
-Ratify and approve the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2008, and until the next annual general meeting, and authorize the Audit Committee of the Board of Directors to fix the remuneration of such independent registered public accounting firm in accordance with the nature and extent of its services (Proposal IV).
+1. Elect 12 directors to serve until the next annual general meeting of shareholders or until their earlier resignation or removal or successors are elected and qualified (Proposal I);

+2. Approve an amendment of the 1998 Stock Option and Incentive Plan increasing the number of shares authorized for issuance under the plan by 7,000,000 shares and making other specified changes (Proposal II);

+3. Approve our Consolidated Financial Statements for the fiscal year ended September 30, 2011 (Proposal III); and

+4. Ratify and approve the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2012, and until the next annual general meeting, and authorize the Audit Committee of the Board of Directors to fix the remuneration of such independent registered public accounting firm in accordance with the nature and extent of its services (Proposal IV).